tarikmacto-sm/LST-Downscaling-GEE-Istanbul/README.md

 ## Project Overview
 This project focuses on downscaling **Land Surface Temperature (LST)** data from **Landsat 8 (30m)** to **Sentinel-2 resolution (10m)** using Machine Learning techniques on **Google Earth Engine (GEE)**.
 The study area is **Istanbul**, a complex metropolitan city characterized by significant thermal heterogeneity.

-By fusing thermal data with high-resolution optical indices, we aim to reveal urban heat island micro-structures that are invisible in standard satellite products.
+By fusing thermal data with high-resolution optical indices, I aim to reveal urban heat island micro-structures that are invisible in standard satellite products.

 ## Key Results
-We compared the traditional **Multiple Linear Regression (MLR)** approach with a **Random Forest (RF)** model.
+I compared the traditional **Multiple Linear Regression (MLR)** approach with a **Random Forest (RF)** model.

 | Model | RMSE (Error) | R² (Accuracy) | Improvement |
 |-------|--------------|---------------|-------------|